List of Danny Phantom characters: Nicolai Technus

 Nicolai Technus (voiced by Rob Paulsen) is the self-proclaimed "Ghost Master of Science and Electrical Technology".
 He has the ability to control and merge with technology and manipulate electricity.
-Technus is a boisterous genius mad scientist ghost who commonly shouts his name and goals, as well as blabber long speeches quite loudly (a common flaw which Danny exploits) Technus is also known for his use of out-dated slang, such as "hip" and "far out".
+Technus is a boisterous genius mad scientist ghost who commonly shouts his name and goals, as well as blabber long speeches quite loudly (a common flaw which Danny exploits).
+Technus is also known for his use of out-dated slang, such as "hip" and "far out".
 He occasionally speaks in third-person when referring to himself.
 Technus later gains himself an upgrade after absorbing large amounts of electrical energy, rendering himself with a new look and upgraded ghostly form referred to as "Technus 2.0".

 Undergrowth

-Undergrowth (voiced by Mark Hamill) is a ghost who controls plants.
+Undergrowth (voiced by Mark Hamill) is a ghost who can control plants.
 Upset that his beloved nature has been torn down by human hands, he overtakes Amity Park, turns it into his own horticulture lair and possesses Sam, turning her into his "daughter" and the mother to his plants.
-Undergrowth was defeated by Danny when he mastered his ice powers with the help of Frostbite and used them to freeze him out of Amity Park.
+Undergrowth is defeated by Danny after he masters his ice powers with the help of Frostbite and uses them to freeze him out of Amity Park.